dylanaraps/pure-bash-bible/README.md

 ## Get the current date using `strftime`

-Bash’s `printf` has a built-in method of getting the date which we can use in place of the `date` command in a lot of cases.
+Bash’s `printf` has a built-in method of getting the date which can be used in place of the `date` command.

 **CAVEAT:** Requires `bash` 4+